adityamwagh/3d-object-detection/README.md

 [Dataset and Weights](https://drive.google.com/drive/folders/1Msf2P5aSV1Xha-DPwiJ9K24v5gAdqxpG)

-- Copy the dataset inside the data folder of the cloned and built repository.
-And also create a folder named checkpoints and copy the weights.
+- Create a directory named data inside the cloned repository and copy the dataset.
+Your directory strucutre should look as mentioned below -
 ```plain

 └── data